 Your car or cubicle

 You don’t need to lie in the sun to get sun damage.
 There are two types of UV rays—UVB and UVA—and while UVB are blocked by window glass, UVA can penetrate glass and deeper into your skin, explains Dr. Alexis.
-Daily sunscreen is especially critical if you spend a lot of time in your car or sit near a window at work.
-These are the best sunscreens for every activity.
+Daily sunscreen is especially critical if you spend a lot of time in your car or sit near a window while you’re working.

 A niacin (vitamin B3) deficiency is associated with increased sensitivity to the sun, says Dr. Alexis.
 Meat, mushrooms, peanuts, and fortified grains are especially high in the nutrient.
 On the other hand, foods like limes, celery, and parsley contain a photosensitizing compound that can result in sunburn-like reactions, he adds.
-If you get sunburned easily, you need these 13 foods in your diet.
+(These foods can help protect your skin from sun damage and help it glow.)

 Your immune system is compromised